mannanej/ECE434Homework/README.md

 # ECE434Homework
-This is my homework repo for ECE434-Embedded Linux (Winter 2022) with Dr. Mark A. Yoder at Rose-Hulman
+This is Eddie Mannans homework repo for ECE434-Embedded Linux (Winter 2022) with Dr. Mark A. Yoder at Rose-Hulman